pennsignals/pennsignals.github.io/_posts/2020-03-24-explore-chime-parameters.md

 Let's start with some motivation to explore these parameters:
 * Our current assumption that 5% of all infected patients will be hospitalized comes from the [Verity](https://www.medrxiv.org/content/10.1101/2020.03.09.20033357v1.full.pdf) paper.
 However, [more recent studies](https://www.nature.com/articles/d41586-020-00822-x) suggest that it may be important to consider the impacts of the ratio of asymptomatic and symptomatic infected patients.
 These studies suggest the % of mild and asymptomatic infected patients could be as high as 50%.
 This has implications for how we estimate the % of infected patients requiring hospitalization.
 To take this into account, we’ll explore updates of our default value  for _Hospitalization %(total infections)_.
-* Our clinical partners, have stated they believe the doubling time is faster then our default of six.
+* Our clinical partners, have stated they believe the doubling time is faster than our default of six.
 In addition there are [publications](https://arxiv.org/pdf/2003.06418.pdf) that cite doubling times between 2 and 4 days early in the spread.

 Using a Spreadsheet to Estimate Hospitalization % of total infections
 --------